notmattmoore/btrfs-snapshot-tools/README.md

 ### `btrfs-snapshot`
 Create up to a certain number of snapshots (by snapshot directory).
+Most useful when run as a cronjob or systemd service/timer.

 Usage: `btrfs-snapshot <path> <snapshot-dir> <max-num>`.
 For example,
 ```
 btrfs-snapshot / hourly 100
 ```
-creates a snapshot of `/` in `/_snapshots/hourly/`, removes the oldest snapshot in that directory if there are more than 100, and places a symlink to that snapshot in `/_snapshots/all/`.
+creates a snapshot of `/` in `/_snapshots/hourly/<timestamp>`, removes the oldest snapshot in that directory if there are more than 100, and places a symlink to the new snapshot in `/_snapshots/all/`.

 ### `snapshot-recover`
 Search through the snapshots contained in `<mount_point>/_snapshots/all/` for different versions of the file or directory given as `$1`.
-Present a list of versions of the file prompt to copy user-specified ones to `$PWD`.
+Present a list of versions of the file give a prompt to copy user-specified ones to `$PWD`.

 Usage: `snapshot-recover <filename>`.